mudler/LocalAI/docs/content/getting_started/_index.en.md

    }'
 ```

-Note: If you are on Windows, please run ``docker-compose`` not ``docker compose`` and make sure the project is in the Linux Filesystem, otherwise loading models might be slow.
+Note: If you are on Windows, please make sure the project is in the Linux Filesystem, otherwise loading models might be slow.
 For more Info: [Microsoft Docs](https://learn.microsoft.com/en-us/windows/wsl/filesystems)

 {{% /tab %}}